djthorpe/graph/README.md

 ## Community

   * [File an issue or question](http://github.com/djthorpe/graph/issues) on github.
   * Licensed under Apache 2.0, please read that license about using and forking __Graph__.
-    Essentially, you are free to use in all circumstances as long as credit is provided.
+The main conditions require preservation of copyright and license notices.
+Contributors provide an express grant of patent rights.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.